-Before the TOE can be used in the field it must be personalised according to the security concept and the access control policy of the service provider.
-The personalisation is a sensitive process that is determining the access control policy to the files stored on the TOE.
+To ensure the separation between the different applications the TOE must be personalised according to the security concept and the access control policies of the associated service provider before it is used in the field.
+This is a sensitive process that is determining the security of the product and the integrity and confidentiality of the files stored in the different applications.